robertovg/robertovgGatsbyjs/src/posts/2019-07-01-writing-scripts-as-frontend-with-es6-and-jest.md

 And having the `jest --watchAll` in the `test` script made me able to execute `npm test`

-I got this issues: `ReferenceError: regeneratorRuntime is not defined` described [here](https://github.com/babel/babel/issues/5085) and I got it resolved by specifying the target for babel in the `.babelrc`.
+I got these issues: `ReferenceError: regeneratorRuntime is not defined` described [here](https://github.com/babel/babel/issues/5085) and I got it resolved by specifying the target for babel in the `.babelrc`.

 ```js
 {